blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 Furthermore, for all the approaches presented, a decent gain in performance is reported in comparison to vanilla MAML.
 It seems therefore very reasonable to spend some time thinking about last layer initialization.

 Looking at the problems mentioned, and variants discussed in more detail, we can state that all the different variants make MAML <ins>permutation invariant with regard to class label assignments</ins>.
-Unicorn MAML and the zeroing trick solve it by uniform initialization of $\mathbf{w}$.
+UnicornMAML and the zeroing trick solve it by uniform initialization of $\mathbf{w}$.
 In Proto-MAML, the initialization happens with regard to the class label assignment, so it's permutation invariant as well.

 Also, all variants are compatible with <ins>datasets where the number of classes per task varies</ins>.
-In Unicorn MAML, an arbitrary number of classification head vectors can be initialized with the single meta-learned classification head weight vector.
+In UnicornMAML, an arbitrary number of classification head vectors can be initialized with the single meta-learned classification head weight vector.
 When zero-initializing the classification head, the number of classes per task does not matter as well.
 In Proto-MAML, prototypes can be computed for an arbitrary number of classes, so again, the algorithm works on such a dataset without further adaption.

-Next, Unicorn MAML and the zeroing trick solve <ins>memorization overfitting</ins>, again by initializing $\mathbf{w}$ uniformly for all classes.
+Next, UnicornMAML and the zeroing trick solve <ins>memorization overfitting</ins>, again by initializing $\mathbf{w}$ uniformly for all classes.
 Proto-MAML solves memorization overfitting as well, as the task-specific initialization of $\mathbf{w}$ itself can be interpreted as fine-tuning.

 <ins>Cross-task interference</ins> and <ins>initialization interference</ins> are solved by the zeroing trick.
 For the other models, this is harder to say, as the derivations made by [Kao et al.](#Kao) are quite case specific.
 Intuitively, Proto-MAML should solve cross-task interference, as the classification head is reinitialized after each task.
-Initialization interference is not solved by either ProtoMAML or Unicorn MAML, as random initialization remains.
+Initialization interference is not solved by either ProtoMAML or UnicornMAML, as random initialization remains.

 Note that in a discussion with a reviewer, [Kao et al.](#kao) state that the main results they show are achieved by models which had the zeroing trick implemented, but which didn't follow the EFIL assumption.
 They argue that using only the zeroing trick still enhances the supervised contrastiveness.
 This kind of puts their whole theory into perspective, as without the EFIL assumption, MAML with the zeroing trick is neither an SCL algorithm nor a noisy SCL algorithm.
 Still, noteable performance gains are reported though.

-The question arises, whether the whole theoretical background is needed, or whether the zeroing tricks benefit is mainly the uniform initialization, like in Unicorn MAML.
-It would be nice to see how the single learned initialization vector in Unicorn MAML turns out to be shaped, and how it compares to the zeroing trick.
+The question arises, whether the whole theoretical background is needed, or whether the zeroing tricks benefit is mainly the uniform initialization, like in UnicornMAML.
+It would be nice to see how the single learned initialization vector in UnicornMAML turns out to be shaped, and how it compares to the zeroing trick.
 While the zeroing trick reduces cross-task noise and initialization noise, a single initialization vector can weight some features as more important than others for the final classification decision across tasks.

 In contrast to the uniform initialization approaches, we have seen Proto-MAML, where class-specific classification head vectors are computed for initialization, based on the training data.

-Finally, Ye et al. [2022] <d-cite key="DBLP:conf/iclr/YeC22"></d-cite> compare the performance between Proto-MAML and Unicorn MAML on MiniImageNet and TieredImageNet.
-Unicorn MAML performs slightly better here, in the one- and five-shot setting.
+Finally, Ye et al. [2022] <d-cite key="DBLP:conf/iclr/YeC22"></d-cite> compare the performance between Proto-MAML and UnicornMAML on MiniImageNet and TieredImageNet.
+UnicornMAML performs slightly better here, in the one- and five-shot setting.
 Kao et al. [2020] <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite> don't report any particular numbers for their zeroing trick.